-We would recommend that both of these statutes be updated so that summer camps that accept payments from the Child Care Assistance Program be required to have a license.
+At a minimum, we recommend that the statute be updated so that summer camps that accept payments from the Child Care Assistance Program be required to have a license.
 And we recommend that the minimum wage exemption for summer camp staff be repealed.